yuhui1208/api/substrate/extrinsics.md

 ### noteImminentPreimage(encoded_proposal: `Bytes`)
 - **interface**: `api.tx.democracy.noteImminentPreimage`
 - **summary**:   Register the preimage for an upcoming proposal.
 This requires the proposal to be in the dispatch queue.
 No deposit is needed.
+When this call is successful, i.e. the preimage has not been uploaded before and matches some imminent proposal, no fee is paid.

   The dispatch origin of this call must be _Signed_.